 Note: Divorced parents can submit either a copy of a tax return on which the child is claimed, or Form 8332, “Release of Claim to Exemption for Child of Divorced or Separated Parents.”

-Full-time Undergraduate and Law School Students
+Full-time Undergraduate Students

 If a student reduces his/her course load below 12 credits, drops out of school, or fails to meet eligibility criteria, she/he must submit a new tuition remission application when preparing to re-enroll.

-Graduate, Part-Time Undergraduate and Part-time Law Students
+Graduate and Part-Time Undergraduate Students

 Summer Session Students